Wangyapeng355/TIS-Group3/README.md

 Reflection: Over the next four years, my goal is to become a professional software engineer.
 To achieve this goal, I plan not only to improve my programming skills but also to focus on software architecture, web programming, application development.
 I intend to enrich my skill set by exploring various development tools.
 Active participation in software application projects, especially those focused on serving the general public, will be my priority to gain hands-on experience and build a strong portfolio.

-Assignment 4: Industry Talk 2 Newsletter
+Assignment 4: Industry Visit Newsletter

 Reflection: One of the most rewarding aspects of my visit was the sense of community among attendees.
 I had the chance to meet fellow enthusiasts, share ideas, and collaborate on creative projects.Talented artists showcased their skills, blending magic with technology in ways I had never seen before.
 I had the opportunity to engage with various installations that showcased cutting-edge technology and creativity.